kelset/mental-health-resources/README.md

 ## 📹 YouTube

-To make it simple, I’ve put it all in this [YouTube playlist](https://www.youtube.com/playlist?list=PLiD6R_aXkpLgYDKrj1gkqdzL2qsKUUfUk) to make it easy to consume.
+- There are a lot of channels I would recommend; I’ve put them all in this [YouTube playlist](https://www.youtube.com/playlist?list=PLiD6R_aXkpLgYDKrj1gkqdzL2qsKUUfUk).

-Also, I have a YouTube channel now where I talk with other developers about mental health, so [check it out](https://www.youtube.com/channel/UCbw5AHyRBNUFzTHCVuO5q9w)!
+- [debug:mind](https://www.youtube.com/channel/UCbw5AHyRBNUFzTHCVuO5q9w?sub_confirmation=1) is a series I make where I talk with fellow developers about mental health and its impact in our lives.

 ## 🎙 Podcasts